Redeem American AAdvantage Miles For Drinks & Snacks Onboard

-While hardly the most exciting development ever, American Airlines has rolled out a new way to redeem AAdvantage miles, which should prove useful for many, especially for those who only collect miles casually.
+American Airlines has rolled out a new way to redeem AAdvantage miles, which should prove useful for many, especially for those who only collect miles casually.
+While this rolled out on mainline flights as of this spring, this has now been expanded to regional jets, so let’s cover all the details.

 Purchase buy on board items with AAdvantage miles

-As of today (March 18, 2025), American AAdvantage members can redeem their miles to purchase drinks and snacks during eligible flights.
+American AAdvantage now lets members redeem their miles to purchase drinks and snacks on all eligible flights.
 The process is simple — members just need to share their boarding pass with a flight attendant, who will scan the pass and pull from the AAdvantage account mileage balance.
 So it sounds like a pretty seamless process.

-Each AAdvantage mile is worth one cent toward a purchase, and items for purchase range in cost from 500 miles to 1,100 miles.
-As a reminder, American charges $9 for beer, and $10 for spirits and wine.
-Snacks range in cost from $5-11.
+Each AAdvantage mile is worth one cent toward a purchase, and items for purchase range in cost from 500 miles to 1,600 miles.
+As a reminder, American charges $9-10 for beer, $10 for spirits, and $10-11 for wine.
+Snacks range in cost from $5-16.

 American’s buy on board snack selection

-Alcoholic beverages are available for purchase on flights of over 250 miles, while snacks are available for purchase on flights of over 1,300 miles.
-The ability to pay with miles only works on American mainline flights, and not on American Eagle flights.
+Alcoholic beverages are available for purchase on flights of over 250 miles, while snacks are available for purchase on flights of over 1,100 miles.
+The ability to pay with miles now works on both American mainline flights and American Eagle regional jet flights.

 Is redeeming AAdvantage miles onboard worth it?